compass plant (Silphium laciniatum)

 The shadow images were taken at Welsch Nature Preserve, the W. J. Beal Botanical Gardens, the Matthaei Botanical Gardens, and various Michigan nature preserves.
 The invasive plant species were responsibly harvested from nature reserves and roadsides.

-Foreshadowing was made possible in part by a donation from Michigan Nature Association and a portion of each print sale is donated back to MNA.
+Foreshadowing was made possible in part by a donation from the Michigan Nature Association.

 I'm happy to share my process for this series in a presentation to your group, class, or organization.